forbesmyester/esqlate/README.md

 ## What still needs to be done?

- * SERVER: Currently the server writes one result file which is a JSON document, which could conceivably be huge.
-This should probably include only the first n rows and the rest be fed into a separate [ndjson](http://ndjson.org) document.
+ * SERVER: Currently results persisted to the local disk.
+I plan to add an AWS S3 persistence option.
- * SERVER: Currently results are wrote to the local disk.
-These will grow so we need some form of process to delete these documents when they are of a certain age.
+ * SERVER: We should probably be able to delete persisted files from the local disk (or AWS S3 in future) when they get to a certain age.
+This may be a separate process.
- * SERVER: Currently we write files to the local disk, there should be an option to write these to Amazon S3 or similar.
-This will also enable high availability configurations.
+ * SERVER: Support other types of databases.
- * SERVER: Support other databases.
+ * ~~SERVER: Currently the server writes one result file which is a JSON document, which could conceivably be huge.
+This should probably include only the first n rows and the full data set be stored as a downloadable CSV.~~